mvolkmann/blog/src/nushell.md

   echo $(build-string "Hello, " $it $(char newline))
 } | str collect

-# Same result just using each.
+# Same result using built-in "each" command instead of custom "map" command.
 echo $names | each {
   echo $(build-string "Hello, " $it ($(char newline)) } | str collect